SummerSlam (1992): Preliminary matches

-Before the pay-per-view broadcast began, two matches were taped for later showings on WWF Prime Time Wrestling.
+Before recording of the pay-per-view broadcast, two matches were taped for later showings on WWF Prime Time Wrestling.
 These matches were never advertised on US television in the weeks leading up to SummerSlam.
 The first match saw "Hacksaw" Jim Duggan and The Bushwhackers (Bushwhacker Luke and Bushwhacker Butch) defeat The Mountie and The Nasty Boys (Brian Knobs and Jerry Sags) when Duggan pinned The Mountie.
 In the other match, Papa Shango defeated Tito Santana by pinfall.

 The actual pay-per-view opened with the Legion of Doom (Hawk and Animal) taking on Money Inc. (Ted DiBiase and Irwin R. Schyster).
 The Legion of Doom used their size and power to wear down their opponents in the opening minutes of the match.
 Money Inc. gained the advantage when Hawk missed a flying clothesline.
 Hawk tried to tag in his partner but was unable for several minutes because Money Inc. kept him away from the corner where Animal was standing.
 Eventually, Hawk and Schyster hit each other at the same time.
 Hawk tagged Animal in, and the Legion of Doom attempted the Doomsday device, their signature move.
 Schyster stopped them, but Animal hit Schyster in retaliation, causing Schyster to run into DiBiase.
 Animal then powerslammed DiBiase and pinned him to get the victory.

 The second match of the broadcast pitted Nailz against Virgil.
 Nailz spent the majority of the match choking Virgil.
 Virgil recovered several times and performed several offensive maneuvers, but Nailz always regained the advantage.
 Ultimately, Nailz won the match by performing a sleeper hold.
 After the match, he attacked Virgil with a nightstick.